-

 The practice.
-Crossing all horse breeds and disciplines, she serves a national** clientele of stables, trainers, professionals, associations, businesses, show management, insurers, clinicians, instructors, equestrian programs, breeders, veterinarians, farm owners, and individual horse owners.
+Crossing all breeds and disciplines, she serves a national** clientele of stables, trainers, professionals, associations, businesses, show management, insurers, clinicians, instructors, equestrian programs, breeders, coaches, landowners, veterinarians, farm owners, and individual horse owners. (**Please read below for national practice restrictions.)

-Unmatched Equine Law expertise She has achieved numerous courtroom victories.
-One year alone, for example, she won jury trials in 3 states, 2 state court appeals, and a major Federal insurance coverage case — all on equine-related matters.
-She also drafts equine industry contracts with the goal of helping her clients avoid legal disputes.
+Unmatched Equine Law expertise.
+Thanks to hard work and great clients, she has achieved numerous courtroom victories in multiple states.
+One year alone, for example, she won jury trials in 3 states, 2 state court appeals, and a major Federal Court insurance coverage case — all on equine-related matters.
+She also drafts contracts with the goal of helping her clients avoid disputes.
+However, when people, businesses, and associations encounter disputes involving contracts, she has extensive experience litigating these disputes.

 Types of equine-related matters handled.
-Some examples include: equine sale disputes and/or sales contract drafting, equine lease disputes and/or lease contract drafting, ownership disputes, stablemen's lien enforcement matters, collection of past-due fees, defamation (slander, libel), business and partnership disputes, personal injury liability (typically, defending equine professionals, associations, show management and horse owners when they have been sued or threatened with a lawsuit), real estate disputes, employment matters, insurance disputes (typically representing insurance companies), and many more.
-Further below are more examples.
+Examples include: equine sale disputes and/or sales contract drafting for buyers or sellers; equine lease disputes and/or lease contract drafting for lessors or lessees; ownership disputes; stablemen's lien enforcement matters; collection of past-due fees; defamation (slander, libel); business and partnership disputes; personal injury liability (typically, defending equine professionals, associations, show management and horse owners when they have been sued or threatened with suit); real estate disputes; employment matters; insurance disputes (typically representing insurance companies), arbitration, and more.
+Some examples can be found below.

-National experience.** Litigation experience in more than 20 jurisdictions including Florida, Illinois (4 cases), Missouri (2 cases), Ohio (3 cases), Georgia, Arizona, Kentucky (2 cases), Connecticut (2 cases), South Carolina, Pennsylvania (2 cases), Tennessee.
+National experience.** Litigation experience in more than 21 jurisdictions nationwide, including Florida, Illinois (4 cases), Missouri (2 cases), Ohio (4 cases), Georgia, Arizona, Kentucky (2 cases), Connecticut (2 cases), South Carolina, Pennsylvania (2 cases), Tennessee, and Wisconsin.
 Jury trials in Michigan, Illinois, Ohio, and Connecticut.
-Arbitrations in 2 states.
+Arbitrations in 2 states. (**Please read further below about requirements for out-of-state matters.)

-Industry involvement.
-Several years of service on equine industry committees and boards.
+Equine industry involvement.
+Decades of service on equine industry committees and boards.

-Leadership.
-Extensive bar association involvement and leadership.
-Past President (2011-2012) of the 46,000-member State Bar of Michigan.
+Bar association leadership.
+Past President (2011-12) of the 42,000-member State Bar of Michigan.
 Past Vice-Chair of ABA-TIPS Section Animal Law Committee.
-Member of the ABA House of Delegates.
+Past State Bar Delegate to the ABA House of Delegates.

 Visit the Foster Swift Law Firm Web Site